lRoMYl/swift-graphql-codegen/README.md

 - install all dh carthage dependencies
 - run `make install` to install dh-graphlq-codegen-ios
 - Build the example app, it will attempt to run the make script on each build phases to generate the latest GraphQL specification
-- Look at example app `Makefile` for more examples to use the dh-graphql-codegen-ios
+- Look at example app `Makefile` for more examples to use the dh-graphql-codegen

 ---